 Lighting requirements of silica sand projects are regulated by local, state, and federal standards.
 The Occupational Safety and Health Administration (OSHA) set standards and guidelines for lighting requirements within the workplace (CFR 29, Part 1910).
 These guidelines would apply to processing plants and loading stations that are independent from a mine site.
-The Minnesota Department of Labor and Industry also has some regulatory oversight and sets minimum levels of illumination (MN Rule 5205.0120), which are also applicable independently silica sand facilities outside of a mine site.
-Within a mine, Mining Health and Safety Administration (MSHA) has federal jurisdiction in Minnesota.
+The Minnesota Department of Labor and Industry also has some regulatory oversight and sets minimum levels of illumination (MN Rule 5205.0120).
+Within the boundaries of a mine, Mining Health and Safety Administration (MSHA) has jurisdiction.
 For lighting, MSHA has a general safety performance standard requiring: